 The average docket in Tarrant County can last two to three hours, depending on the volume of cases called.
 The bulk of your time in court may be spent waiting.
 Your attorney may be in the building but expected in front of another judge before coming to yours.
 The judges understand this and have a hierarchy for attorneys to appear in courts.
 Attorneys must appear in felony courts first, and then make any misdemeanor appearances they may have.

 When your attorney arrives, he or she will speak to the prosecutor on your behalf.
 It is extremely rare for a judge to speak to an individual charged other than at a plea setting.
 Criminal defendants also almost never speak directly to the prosecutor.
 Your most important tasks are being in court on time and communicating with your attorney.

 Most cases in Tarrant County take about a year to be resolved.
 At Varghese Summersett PLLC, we generally resolve cases in a month to three months.
-For further information on our unique approach to criminal cases, call us at (817) 203-2220.
+For further information on our unique approach to criminal cases, call us at (817) 203-2220 or reach out online.